thunderbird/send-suite/frontend/README.md

 Run `pnpm i && pnpm build`

 This command will generate a `send-suite-alpha.xpi`, that is the extension file.
 Additionally, it will generate a `dist` folder with the extension files, a `dist-web` folder with the web files.

+### Submitting .xpi to ATN

+Make sure you have a file named `.env.production` that contains the environment variables for production.
+Otherwise this will fail.

+Run `pnpm build-and-submit`
+This will create `frontend-source.zip` use it to upload to ATN when asked for source code.
+It will also move your `.xpi` to the root.